 However, while the grass itself is not toxic, it may have been treated with pesticides and fertilizers that are very dangerous for the dog.
 Especially when around flower beds and in unfamiliar lawns and gardens, you should take care to prevent your dog from eating the grass.
 Many lawn treatments and pesticides are highly poisonous and, therefore, can be extremely harmful even in small quantities.
 Pet owners, as well as neighbors and friends, can help by using only non-toxic products for their gardens and lawns.

 Another problem is fertilized areas where bacteria can multiply.
 These bacteria can be found in feces and dead animal remains and can collect in the grass at the edge or in puddles and can be ingested by your dog.

-In general, you should pay attention to what kind of grass your dog eats.
-Do not let your dog eat anything that has been treated with pesticides or fertilizers.
+In general, you should pay attention to what kind of grass your Labrador eats.
+Do not let your Lab eat anything that has been treated with pesticides or fertilizers.
 This is relatively easy to monitor in your own lawn or garden.
 Most lawn care products indicate whether they are safe for pets.